 Low Voltage Distribution Transformers

-Zero Sequence Flux Cancelation: The secondary windings of HMTs are specially designed such that zero sequence fluxes (3rd, 9th, 15th current harmonics) cancel out without being drawn from the primary and circulating in the primary delta winding.
-The flux cancelation provides a low impedance path for the zero sequence harmonic currents, which reduces the voltage distortion significantly.
-Furthermore, with no zero sequence circulating in the primary delta winding, the losses within the transformer are reduced significantly.
+The secondary windings are specially configured so that zero sequence fluxes — primarily the 3rd, 9th, and 15th current harmonics — cancel out internally without being drawn from or circulating in the primary delta winding.
+This flux cancellation provides a low-impedance path for zero-sequence harmonics, significantly reducing voltage distortion and transformer losses.

 |